ziacto/spynet-camera/README.md

 # spyNet Cloud IP Camera

-### Allows to use your mobile device as an IP camera than can stream to the cloud.
+### Allows to use your mobile device as an IP camera than can stream to the cloud

 With *spyNet Camera* it is possible to use an Android device as a wireless IP camera.
 This way, it is possible to renew old smartphones and tablets, realizing your own video surveillance system easily, even on the WEB.